 Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) in adults and children 6 years of age or older that has not improved when treated with other medications.

-ulcerative colitis (condition that causes swelling and sores in the lining of the large intestine) in adults that has not improved when treated with other medications.
-Infliximab may also be used to relieve symptoms of ulcerative colitis in children 6 years of age or older that has not improved when treated with other medications.
+ulcerative colitis (condition that causes swelling and sores in the lining of the large intestine) in adults and children 6 years of age or older that has not improved when treated with other medications.

 ankylosing spondylitis (a condition in which the body attacks the joints of the spine and other areas causing pain and joint damage).